 Cooking mistake# 2: The use of oil.
 It’s a BIG NO on the HCG Diet.
 It’s actually forbidden to use one when you cook.
 Cooking without oil might sound kind of hard but you need to follow the rules.
 Instead, you can use a non-stick pan or grill to cook your meat without using any cooking spray.
 And if you feel you must use cooking spray to avoid ruining the pan, spray the smallest amount possible and do it very quickly.
 You might as well spray on a paper towel and just grease the pan with the paper towel.
 Be careful with the zero calories on the cooking spray because the main ingredient is still oil.
 If you want, you can also use broth as a substitute for oil.

 Cooking mistakes#3: Using of aspartame, sucralose, and other sweeteners.
-Low-calorie sweeteners are a good way to get rid of all the sweet taste without any guilt.However, when consumed in a larger dose, artificial sweeteners can make you fat.
+Low-calorie sweeteners are a good way to get rid of all the sweet taste without any guilt.However, when consumed in larger dosage, artificial sweeteners can make you fat.
 The more you consume them the more fats your body stores.

 Cooking mistakes#4: You’re over-salting: Too much salt on your food is not only bad for your health but as well as to your waistline.